touying-typ/touying/src/configs.typ

 ///
 /// - datetime-format (string): The format of the datetime.
 ///
 /// - appendix (bool): Is touying in the appendix mode.
 The last-slide-counter will be frozen in the appendix mode.
+The default value is `false`.
 ///
 /// - freeze-slide-counter (bool): Whether to freeze the slide counter.
 The default value is `false`.
 ///